Master of Science in Business Management

 - Strategic Management

-*** To earn the 6 credits for the International Experience, students will be required to attain at least 12 ECTS credits by joining a summer school course run by an AACSB or EQUIS accredited member of the Alliance of Chinese and European Business Schools (ACE) outside Greater China.
-Students will pay for the summer school themselves directly to the institution hosting the summer school course and the MSc BM programme will not charge a fee for the 6 credits.
-The 12 ECTS credits attained will be recognised by way of credit transfer.
+*** To earn the 6 credits for the International Experience, students are required to successfully complete at least 10 ECTS credits in a summer school course run by an AACSB or EQUIS accredited member of the Alliance of Chinese and European Business Schools (ACE) outside Greater China.
+Payment of course fee should be made directly to the offering institution.
+MSc BM programme does not charge a fee for the 6 credits.
+The 10 ECTS credits attained will be recognised by way of credit transfer.

 Elective Subjects (2 subjects from the following list for a total of 6 credits)